-Community Suppers: CVUUS hosts community supper at the Middlebury Congregational Church at least once a year on Friday.
+Community Suppers: CVUUS hosts community supper at the Middlebury Congregational Church at least once a year on Friday, usually in early Dec.
 Sometimes its our Youth Group and sometimes others.
 Stay posted for opportunities to help.

 Addison County Interfaith Climate Action Network: Bobbie Carnwath

 Crop Walk: Barbara Merz, Bobbi Loney & Kids for Kids

 Food Justice: Paul Stone